coincar-sim/sim_sample_planning_ros_tool/README.md

   * **internal_communication_subns**: Subnamespace for vehicle-internal communication

   * **lanelet_map_filename**: Filename (including path) of the lanelet map
+  * **navsatfix_topic**: Topic for initialization of coordinate transform lib
   * **v_desired**: Desired velocity (in m/s)
   * **const_offset**: Constant offset of the lanelet bound (in m)

 ## Contribution
 * fork this repo
 * use your own planning algorithms for generating a delta trajectory
 * ensure that
   * `$(arg desired_motion_topic_with_ns)` is published
-  * all internal ROS communication stays within the perception namespace
+  * all internal ROS communication stays within the planning namespace

+## Contributors
+Nick Engelhardt, Maximilian Naumann

 ## License
-Contact the maintainer.
+This package is distributed under the 3-Clause BSD License, see [LICENSE](LICENSE).